zubaird/Sample_App2/README.md

-# This is a Ruby On Rails sample_app!!
+# This is a full Ruby On Rails app
+-Deployable to Heroku.
+-Rspec TDD.
+-Multiple models and relationships.
+-Custom authentication.
+-AJAX updates.